A class of warped filter bank frames tailored to non-linear frequency scales: Introduction

+\textbf{Adaptation to non-linear frequency scales through warping.} There have been previous attempts to construct adapted filter banks by frequency warping.
+In our approach, a warping operator is simply a coordinate change and not unitary in general.
+In contrast, all previous methods consider unitary warping following the change of variables formula for integration.
+Thus, they introduce an additional weight function depending on $\Phi$ and modify the filter values beyond a simple coordinate change.
+Consequently, the properties of both types of warping, the resulting systems and the challenges faced in their construction are quite different.

+For example, Braccini and Oppenheim~\cite{brop74}, as well as Twaroch and Hlawatsch~\cite{hltw98}, propose a unitary warping of a system of translates, interpreted as filter frequency responses.
+In~\cite{brop74} only spectral analysis is desired, while time-frequency distributions are constructed in~\cite{hltw98}, without considering signal reconstruction.

+The application of unitary warping to an entire Gabor or wavelet system has also been investigated~\cite{bajo93-1,ba94-2,caev98,doevma13}.
+Although unitary transformation bequeaths basis (or frame) properties to the warped atoms, the resulting system is not anymore a filter bank.
+Instead, the warped system produces undesirable, dispersive time-shifts and the resulting representation is not easily interpreted, see \cite{caev98}.
+Only for the continuous short-time Fourier transform, or under quite strict assumptions on a Gabor system, a \emph{redressing} procedure can be applied to recover a GSI system~\cite{evangelista2013warped}.
+In all other cases, the combination of unitary warping with redressing complicates the efficient, exact computation of redressed warped Gabor frames, such that approximate implementations are considered~\cite{evangelista2014approximations}.

-The idea of a logarithmic warping of the frequency axis to obtain wavelet systems from a system of translates is not entirely new and was first used in the proof of the so called painless conditions for wavelets systems~\cite{dagrme86}.
+Finally, it should be noted that the idea of a (non-unitary) logarithmic warping of the frequency axis to obtain wavelet systems from a system of translates was already used in the proof of the so called \emph{painless conditions} for wavelets systems~\cite{dagrme86}.
+Recent parallel work by Christensen and Goh \cite{chgo14} focuses on exposing the duality between Gabor and wavelet systems via the mentioned logarithmic warping.
 However, the idea has never been relaxed to other frequency scales so far.
-While the parallel work by Christensen and Goh \cite{chgo13} focuses on exposing the duality between Gabor and wavelet systems via the mentioned logarithmic warping, we will allow for more general warping functions to generate time-frequency transformations beyond wavelet and Gabor systems.
-The warping procedure we propose has already proven useful in the area of graph signal processing~\cite{hoshvawi13}.
+In the present work, we generate time-frequency transformations beyond wavelet and Gabor systems by allowing more general warping functions.
+The proposed warping procedure has already proven useful in the area of graph signal processing~\cite{shuman2015spectrum}.

-A number of other methods for obtaining \emph{warped filter banks} have been proposed, e.g. by applying a unitary basis transformation to Gabor or wavelet atoms \cite{bajo93-1,ba94-2,caev98,doevma13}.
-Although unitary transformation bequeaths basis (or frame) properties to the warped atoms, the resulting system is not anymore a filter bank.
-Instead, the warped system provides an undesirable, irregular time-frequency tiling, see \cite{caev98}.

-Closer to our own approach, Braccini and Oppenheim~\cite{brop74}, as well as Twaroch and Hlawatsch~\cite{hltw98}, propose a warping of the filter frequency responses only, by defining a unitary warping operator.
-However, in ensuring unitarity, the authors give up the property that warping is shape preserving when observed on the warped frequency scale.
-In this contribution, we trade the unitary operator for a shape preserving warping in order to construct tight and well-conditioned frames more easily.